oscarmoore38/PID-Controller/README.md

 One thing I thought was pretty neat when learning about PID controllers is that not every system uses the full PID.
 For example, I read that some robotic arms use just P and D. Since I is slow and brings the risk of windup (especially if something blocks the arm), a lot of engineers prefer to skip it entirely and rely on P and D. I originally assumed you’d always want I to eliminate steady-state error and get perfect positioning, but apparently a well-tuned PD loop, modern encoders, and good mechanical design can hit target angles with sub-degree accuracy.
 There’s obviously a lot more behind how real robotic systems use just PD - with lots of terms I don't understand yet - and my explanation here is really surface-level, but I’m not there yet.
 I’ll dig into it eventually, but, for now, I’m sticking to what I actually need to get this project moving.

+## Project Details

+Ok, now into the details of this project.
+The ultimate goal here is to play around with writing my own PID logic in C++.
+To do that, I’m building a simple closed-loop system made up of a 12V DC motor, an encoder, and an Arduino microcontroller that will run the PID loop and send commands to the motor driver.
+I’ve also added a 0.96" OLED display module so I can visually show the current position while everything is running.
+It’s a small setup, but it gives me just enough moving parts to experiment, break things, learn why they broke, and tweak the control logic as I go.

+I could list out all the hardware I bought and pretend there were deep reasons for each choice, but honestly, this is a personal DIY project.
+Nothing here is supporting anything critical, so cost was the main factor behind every purchase.
+If it was cheap and had reasonable reviews, I bought it.

+The one thing that probably is worth talking about is the choice of “brain” for the system — specifically, why I went with a microcontroller board instead of a Raspberry Pi.
+A Raspberry Pi would be the better choice if this project needed higher-level computing — camera inputs, running multiple processes, logging data, or any kind of networking or UI.
+Basically, if the project needed “computer stuff.”
+But for a simple real-time control loop where timing needs to be predictable and I just need to run my own C++ logic without an OS getting in the way, an Arduino felt like the better fit.

+There were a few different Arduinos I could have chosen.
+The two I considered were the **Arduino Uno Rev3** and the **Arduino Nano**.
+Both use an **ATmega328P** microcontroller, so there wasn’t much daylight between them in terms of capability.
+I ultimately chose the **Nano** because of its smaller footprint.

+---

+## Hardware Used

+**Motor / Encoder**
+*12V DC motor with built-in quadrature encoder*
+25GA370 DC Encoder Metal Gearmotor – 12V, 150 RPM, Two-Channel Hall-Effect Encoder

+**Microcontroller**
+Arduino Nano [A000005] – ATmega328P, 22 Digital I/O Pins, 8 Analog Inputs, USB Interface

+**Breadboard + Jumpers**
+BOJACK Solderless Breadboard Kit – 830pt + 400pt boards and jumper wires

+**Power Supply (AC → DC)**
+12V 2A regulated wall adapter

+**Buck Converter**
+Maxmoral LM2596 Step-Down (DC-DC) Module – for generating 5V logic power

+**Motor Driver**
+DROK L298 Dual H-Bridge Motor Speed Controller – optocoupler isolation, 6.5V–27V input

+**Display**
+ELEGOO 0.96" OLED I2C Display (SSD1306-compatible)